 Our top-up programme recognises and enhances the practical nature of media skills (or equivalent) courses.
-As a top-up student you will be assigned a personal tutor to support the transition to our programme, and a diagnostic essay will be set in September and marked by the personal tutor to establish areas of strength and areas for development.
+As a top-up student you will be assigned a personal tutor to support the transition to our programme.

 Our academic support team here at Kingston University provides help in a range of areas.

 When you arrive, we'll introduce you to your personal tutor.
 This is the member of academic staff who will provide academic guidance, be a support throughout your time at Kingston and who will show you how to make the best use of all the help and resources that we offer at Kingston University.

 5% of your time is spent in scheduled teaching and learning.

 You will be able to work on a major piece of independent research as a practice-based dissertation, and to further develop professional skills necessary for employment, you will organize a middle of the year symposium and present your work in progress.

 We aim to provide feedback on assessments within 20 working days.